Luo-Liang/PaxosMadeSimpleMadeSimple/README.md

 	printf "REQUEST:-1:-1:(23,'LOCK','b')" | nc -u 127.0.0.1 29367 &
 	printf "REQUEST:-1:-1:(24,'UNLOCK','b')" | nc -u 127.0.0.1 29367 &

-Basically this instantiate 4 clients and send interleaved LOCK and UNLOCK commands.
+This instantiates 4 clients and send interleaved LOCK and UNLOCK commands.
 The expected result is that all 4 commands are executed, though order may vary.

-To give a little bit of background, 3 Paxos node is used, and they are located at *localhost:29367-29369*, and only print outs for Proposer 0 is shown to avoid distracting.
+To give a little bit of background, 3 Paxos nodes are used, and they are located at *localhost:29367-29369*, and only print outs for Proposer 0 is shown to avoid distraction.

 Trace is analyzed in-line.
 And the format is shown below: